baharmon/water-systems-studio/README.md

 <p align="center"><img src="images/" height="500"></p>

-**The Water Systems Studio** is an introduction to designing hydrological systems....
+**The Water Systems Studio**
+is an introduction to designing and restoring hydrological systems.
+This studio will address the derelict gravel mines on the Amite River that have straightened the course of the river, increased erosion and sediment loads, and heightened flooding downriver.

+In this studio you will learn how to design landforms to control the flow of water

+In this studio you will learn how the flow of water shapes topographic form and how topographic form controls the water flow.

+ and the flow of water interact

 **Objectives**
 * To map and analyze hydrological systems